 Sec.
-2.2. (a) On or before November 1 of each year, each utility listed in subsection 2(a) of this rule shall provide to the director the resource adequacy information the utility provided to a regional transmission organization in the preceding year.

-(b) A utility providing information as required in subsection (a) shall explain any differences in the information provided under subsection (a) with the utility’s most recent IRP.
+2.2. (a) Each utility listed in subsection 2(a) of this rule shall provide to the director and the OUCC the resource adequacy assessment reported to a regional transmission organization within 25 days of the date reported or as otherwise agreed by the director. (b) A utility providing information as required in subsection (a) shall explain any differences in the information provided under subsection (a) with the utility’s most recent IRP.
 (Indiana Utility Regulatory Commission; 170 IAC 4-7-2.2)

 SECTION 6.
 170 IAC 4-7-2.5 IS ADDED TO READ AS FOLLOWS: